Update: ‘Specifications’ section updated.

 Video Source: YouTube/CarSpyMedia

-The sheer power, quick acceleration, and “tonnes of speed” won’t be the only specialties in the Ioniq 5 N. The key aspect in high-performance models is pulsating driving experience, which the 5 N will deliver.
-During its development, Hyundai N didn’t forget enthusiasts who drive sideways, as Biermann says that the Ioniq 5 N will have “drift mode.”
-Pressing an allocated button will direct most power to the rear wheels.
+The sheer power, quick acceleration, and “tonnes of speed” won’t be the only specialties in the Ioniq 5 N. The key aspect of high-performance models is the pulsating driving experience, which the 5 N will deliver.

 A 77.4 kWh battery pack should be a standard fitment in the Ioniq 5 N. It may deliver an EPA-est. range of between 200 and 225 miles.